 Carolina was leading the NHL’s Metropolitan Division as of this update.
 The Carolina Hurricanes are seeking their second Stanley Cup in franchise history after taking the NHL’s top prize back in 2006.

 Going to the game?: Game Day guide for PNC Arena and the Carolina Hurricanes

 Carolina bolstered its lineup with the acquisition of defenseman Brent Burns and star forward Max Pacioretty heading into the season in its bid to make another Stanley Cup run.
 Burns, 37, remains one of the league’s best blue-liners and leads the Hurricanes in assists with 24 helpers on the year.

-Pacioretty recently returned to action after tearing his Achilles tendon prior to the season.
+Pacioretty recently returned to action after tearing his Achilles tendon before the season.
 Mad Max scored three goals in his first four games for Carolina.
 Unfortunately, for the Canes, he suffered another Achilles tear soon after and was relegated to injured reserved (IR).